7 things to know about college disability services

-First, she’ll work with your child to determine “reasonable” accommodations.
-These might be academic, such as the use of a note taker for lectures.
+First, this person will work with your child to determine “reasonable” accommodations.
+These might be academic, such as the use of a note-taker for lectures.
 Or they might be non-academic, like having a single dorm room.

 The process for informing professors about a student’s accommodations varies.
 At some colleges, the disability services officer will email them.
-But it’s more likely your child will have to give the letter to professors himself.
-He’ll also have to explain his accommodation needs.
+But it’s more typical for students to give the letter to professors and also explain their accommodation needs.

 No matter how the message is delivered, it will only say that the student has been approved for accommodations.
-It won’t say what his disability is, to protect his privacy.
-But if he wants to
+It won’t say what the disability is.
+This protects the student’s privacy.
+But if the student wants to

 5. Different schools offer different levels of support.